5 Days In Molokai

 Kalaupapa Village

-Your guide will then lead you on an air-conditioned ride through the village, where you’ll make a number of stops.
-You’ll notice how organized this place is, with a post office, infirmary, and even a small bar.
-Most, if not all of the buildings were once used by patients and have since been restored, now used by either the remaining residents or by park staff and volunteers.
+Your guide will then lead you on an air-conditioned ride through the village, where you’ll make several stops.
+You’ll notice how organized this place is, with a post office, infirmary, and even a tiny bar.
+Most, if not all, of the buildings, were once used by patients and have since been restored and are now used by either the remaining residents or by park staff and volunteers.

 Post office in Kalaupapa Village - Molokai- Hawaii